AirSage/Petrel/README.md

 First, make sure you have the Thrift compiler version 0.7.0 installed.
 You can verify the version by running:

     thrift -version

+Next, you need a copy of the Storm source code on your machine (or at least the storm.thrift file).
+The storm.thrift file must be from the version of Storm you will be running your topologies on.

 Now you need to generate Python Thrift wrappers for Storm.
+The commands below assume that the Storm source code is in a sibling directory to Petrel, and that directory is named "storm_src".
 From the base Petrel directory, run:

     cd petrel/petrel
     mkdir generated
     cd generated/
-    thrift -gen py -out . <Path to storm.thrift>
+    thrift -gen py -out . ../../../../storm_src/storm/src/storm.thrift

-Now run "ls" and you should see something like the following:
+Now run "ls" and you should see the following files and directories listed:

+    __init__.py
-    __init__.py  storm
+    storm

 Next, you need to build the jvmpetrel jar.
 Make sure you have Maven installed, then from the base Petrel directory, run: